Juvenile Court in Connecticut

 The police told me the case was no big deal.
 Do I need a lawyer?

 You should always have a lawyer with you if you are going to court, even if the police told you the case was no big deal.
 If you are hiring a lawyer, you should bring them to court with you.
-If you cannot afford to hire a lawyer you can apply for a Public Defender when you get to court.
+If you cannot afford to hire a lawyer, you can apply for a Public Defender when you get to court.
 If you qualify, the judge will give you a lawyer at no cost to your family.
-The lawyer is there to argue for you and what you want to see happen with your case.
-You can talk to the lawyer with your parents or guardian present or alone.
+The lawyer will argue for you and what you want to see happen with your case.
+You can talk to the lawyer with your parents or guardian present, but your lawyer may also want to talk with you alone.
 It is up to you.
 The lawyer will keep anything you say private unless you give them permission to tell.

 Rules for your Court Date!